sucharith-p/listApp/README.md

 The ideal next step for a microservices app is to run it on a container service.
 In order to run this application on Docker, you would first need to install docker and follow the setup according to your OS on the official [Docker](https://www.docker.com/products/docker-desktop) website.

-After installing Docker, start Docker desktop and run `docker -v` to make sure it is up and configured.
+After installing Docker, start Docker desktop and run `docker -v` on the terminal to make sure it is up and configured.

 Navigate to each sub-folder and build their respective images using:
 ```bash